Consumption Dependent Random Utility: Proofs from Section

 \subsection{Proof of Theorem \ref{HypoTestLinProThm}}

 \begin{proof}

 We begin by showing the equivalence between $(1)$ and $(2)$.
-Note that, by the definition of consumption dependent random utility, $(1)$ is equivalent to there existing some vector $r$ solving Equations \ref{ConvexConsistency}-\ref{convexpos}.
+Note that, by the definition of consumption dependent random utility, $(1)$ is equivalent to there existing some vector $r$ solving Equations \ref{ConicConsistency}-\ref{ConicPos} and $\sum_i r_i=1$.
 Now note that each row in matrix $E$ corresponds to a deterministic choice function and assigns total probability of one to choices from any choice set $A \times B$.
 Further, there are no negative entries in $E$.
 As our random joint choice rule $p$ also assigns total probability of one to choice from any choice set $A \times B$, any vector $r \geq 0$ which satisfies $rE=p$ must satisfy $\sum_i r_i=1$.
-Thus Equations \ref{ConvexConsistency}-\ref{convexpos} and Equations \ref{ConicConsistency}-\ref{ConicPos} are equivalent linear programs, and so we are done.
+Thus $\sum_i r_i=1$ is a redundant condition, and so we are done.

 We now show the equivalence between $(1)$ and $(3)$.
 We begin with necessity.
 If our random joint choice rule $p$ is consistent with consumption dependent random utility, then there exists an extension of the random joint choice rule to $\mathcal{X}^2$ such that this extension satisfies marginality and complete monotonicity.
 Equation \ref{Qconsistincy} then holds as we are using $q$ to represent the M\"{o}bius inverse of our potentially full domain random joint choice rule.
 Recall that $q(x,y,X,X)=p(x,y,X,X)$.
 It immediately follows that Equation \ref{QInitialCon} holds.
 When marginality holds, recall that we define $q(x,A)=\sum_{y \in X}q(x,y,A,X)$.
 Further, when marginality holds, $p(x,A)$ is well-defined.
 As such, by Theorem 3.1 of \citet{turansick2023graphical}, Equation \ref{QinflowOutflow} holds.
 Equation \ref{Qpositivity} holds due to Theorem \ref{CDRUM}.
 Further, as marginality holds, by Lemma \ref{recursivity2p}, Equation \ref{Qrecursivity} holds.